Grand Prix motorcycle racing

-Grand Prix motorcycle racing is the highest class of motorcycle road racing events held on road circuits sanctioned by the Fédération Internationale de Motocyclisme (FIM).
-Independent motorcycle racing events have been held since the start of the twentieth century and large national events were often given the title Grand Prix.
-The foundation of the Fédération Internationale de Motocyclisme as the international governing body for motorcycle sport in 1949 provided the opportunity to coordinate rules and regulations in order that selected events could count towards official World Championships.
-It is the oldest established motorsport world championship.
+Grand Prix motorcycle racing is the highest class of motorcycle road racing.
+Events are held on road circuits sanctioned by the Fédération Internationale de Motocyclisme (FIM).
+Independent motorcycle racing events have been held since the start of the twentieth century, when large national events were often given the title Grand Prix.
+In 1949, the FIM was founded as the international governing body for motorcycle sport, and it coordinated rules so that select events could become part of official world championships.
+Grand Prix road racing is the oldest established motorsport world championship.